Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 ```sh
 nexa-cli getminingmaxblock
 ```
- - WARNING: Setting this max block size parameter means that Nexa may mine blocks of that size on the NEXT block.
+ - WARNING: Setting this max block size parameter means that Pyrrha may mine blocks of that size on the NEXT block.

 ## Setting your block version